What are the requirements for continuing education and classroom training?

-What are the general and continuing education course requirements for journeyman, residential specialty plumbers, domestic pump specialty plumbers, and plumber trainees?
+What are the general and continuing education course requirements for journey level, residential specialty plumbers, domestic pump specialty plumbers, and plumber trainees?

-(1) Journeyman, residential specialty plumber, domestic pump specialty plumber, and plumber trainee.
+(1) Journey level, residential specialty plumber, domestic pump specialty plumber, and plumber trainee.

-(a) To be eligible for renewal of a journeyman plumber or residential specialty plumber certificate, the individual must have completed at least sixteen hours of approved continuing education for each two years of the prior certification period.
-Individuals will be required in the prior two-year period to have completed at least eight hours of plumbing code and at least four hours of electrical code from the currently adopted Washington state plumbing and electrical codes.
+(a) To be eligible for renewal of a journey level plumber or residential specialty plumber certificate, the individual must have completed at least sixteen hours of approved continuing education for each two years of the prior certification period.
+Individuals will be required in the prior two-year period to have completed a minimum of eight hours of plumbing code and a minimum of four hours of electrical trade related classes from the currently adopted Washington state plumbing and electrical codes.
 The remaining four hours may be plumbing or electrical trade related classes.

-(c) Plumber trainees must complete at least eight hours per year of classroom training from an approved continuing education course for each year of the prior certification period.
-Trainees will be required during a two-year period to complete at least eight hours of plumbing code and at least four hours of electrical code from the currently adopted Washington state plumbing and electrical codes.
+(c) Plumber trainees must complete at least eight hours per year of training from an approved continuing education course for each year of the prior certification period.
+Trainees will be required during a two-year period to complete at least eight hours of plumbing code and at least four hours of electrical trade related classes from the currently adopted Washington state plumbing and electrical codes.
 The remaining four hours may be plumbing or electrical trade related classes.

 (d) Any portion of a year of a prior plumber certification period is equal to one year for the purposes of the required continuing education.

-(2) An individual will not be given credit for the same approved continuing education course taken more than once in the two years prior to the renewal date.
+(2) An individual will not be given credit for the same approved continuing education course taken more than once in their renewal cycle.
 No credit will be granted for any course not approved by the department.

 (3) Continuing education requirements do not apply to backflow specialty plumbers under chapter 18.106